DataManagementLab/JOB-Extended/README.md

-# JOB-Extended: A Hard and Realistic Benchmark for Traditional and Learned Query Optimization
+# JOB-Extended: A Challenging Benchmark for Traditional & Learned Query Optimization

-Sourcecode of our AIDB '25 paper "JOBExtended: A Hard and Realistic Benchmark for Traditional and Learned Query Optimization"
+Sourcecode of our AIDB '25 paper "JOBExtended: A Challenging Benchmark for Traditional & Learned Query Optimization"

 <p align="center">
   <img src="graphics/optimization_gap.jpg" width="50%">
 </p>

 ## Abstract
+Query optimization is a fundamental task in database systems that is crucial to providing high performance.
+%In recent years, traditional and learned query optimizers and cost models successfully demonstrated near-optimal performance over standard benchmarks, like JOB or JOB-Light.
+To exercise learned and traditional optimizer's performance, several benchmarks, such as the widely used JOB benchmark, are used.
-Query optimization is a fundamental task in database systems that crucially needs to be solved to provide high performance.
-In recent years, traditional and learned query optimizers and cost models successfully demonstrated near-optimal performance over standard benchmarks, like JOB or JOB-Light.
-However, existing benchmarks are inherently limited, as they fail to reflect real-world properties of query optimization.
-Simple but realistic properties, such as non-primary key columns in join conditions, join over string columns, or complex filter predicates, can drastically reduce the performance of existing query optimizers.
+However, in this paper, we argue that existing benchmarks are inherently limited, as they do not reflect many real-world properties of query optimization, thus overstating the performance of both traditional and learned optimizers.
+In fact, simple but realistic properties, such as joins over string columns or complex filter predicates, can drastically reduce the performance of existing query optimizers.

-Thus, we introduce **JOB-Extended**, a new benchmark designed to be more realistic and challenging for query optimizers by reflecting real-world complexity.
-Overall, JOB-Extended contains 30 SQL queries and moreover comes with 5131 picked execution plans, making it a valuable resource to evaluate the performance of query optimizers and cost models in real-world scenarios.
-Our evaluation shows that traditional and learned optimizers still struggle to achieve high performance on JOB-Extended, providing a runtime of up to 100x slower compared to the optimal plan.
+Thus, we introduce **JOB-Extended**, a new benchmark designed to challenge traditional and learned query optimizers by reflecting real-world complexity.
+Overall, JOB-Extended contains 30 SQL queries and comes together with a plan-selection benchmark containing nearly 6000 picked execution plans, making it a valuable resource to evaluate the performance of query optimizers and cost models in real-world scenarios.
+In our evaluation, we show that traditional and learned cost models struggle to achieve high performance on JOB-Extended, providing a runtime of up to 11x slower compared to the optimal plans.

 ## Citation